Dynamic pressure enhancement upon disk impact on a boiling liquid

 We attribute the coinciding strong increase of the impact pressure and the violent collapse of the vapor pocket to a rapid condensation of the vapor inside the pocket, which is a distinguishing characteristic of vapor from air \cite{plesset1977bubble,prosperetti2017vapor}.
 To rationalize this effect, we assume that upon impact a thin vapor pocket of thickness $h_0$ has been entrapped below the disk, which subsequently becomes pressurized by the liquid, as sketched in Fig.~\ref{fig:fig4}.
 In response to pressurization, the vapor in the pocket will condense on the liquid-vapor interface, where latent heat is produced that needs to be transported into the liquid \cite{plesset1977bubble}.
-As further justified in the Supplemental Material \cite{supplemental}, neglecting sensible heat in the vapor and density changes in the liquid we may write
+As further justified in the Supplemental Material \cite{supplemental}, neglecting (i) sensible heat in the vapor, (ii) heat transport through the vapor phase, (iii) density changes in the liquid phase and (iv) condensation on the disk we may write